Detail: IndexHierarchy: Constructor#

 >>> sf.IndexHierarchy.from_labels((('a', 1024, True), ('a', 2048, True), ('a', 2048, False), ('b', 1024, True)), name='x') <IndexHierarchy: x> a 1024 True a 2048 True a 2048 False b 1024 True <<U1> <int64> <bool>

-- classmethod IndexHierarchy.from_labels_delimited(labels, *, delimiter=' ', name=None, index_constructors=None)[source]
+- classmethod IndexHierarchy.from_labels_delimited(labels, /, *, delimiter=' ', name=None, index_constructors=None)[source]#

 Construct an

-from an iterable of labels, where each label is string defining the component labels for all hierarchies using a string delimiter.
+IndexHierarchyfrom an iterable of labels, where each label is string defining the component labels for all hierarchies using a string delimiter.
 All components after splitting the string by the delimited will be literal evaled to produce proper types; thus, strings must be quoted.- Parameters:

 labels – an iterator or generator of tuples.